 Our Active Ageing fund is supporting innovative and experimental approaches that put older people at the heart of our efforts to tackle inactivity.

-The projects we’re funding are using sport and activity to help tackle problems such as poor mental health, dementia, loneliness caused by bereavement, and addiction.
+The projects we’re funding are also using sport and activity to help tackle problems such as poor mental health, dementia, loneliness caused by bereavement, and addiction.

 Location: Across England